assafsauer/Gitops-ISTIO-Authorization/README.md

 1) Developer commit/push code ,  CI/CD is being triggered
 3) as part of the continues security process , Developer will execute the auth-main.py script.
-4) the auth-main.py the will create the authorization policies in the /k8s-manifest/manifest/auth folder (argoCD sourc path).
+4) the auth-main.py the will create the authorizationpolicies inside /k8s-manifest/manifest/auth (argoCD sourc path).
 5) Developer commit/push and update remote branch
 6) Argo CD track updates to branches to a specific version of manifests at a Git commit , and will automaticly deploy the authorizationpolicies in the specified target environments/namespece.